Eddman/Angular-2-Page-Slider/README.md

 an alternative directive for that use case.*

 ### Provided Loop Variables
-These variables are available inside of kbPages, similar to ngFor loop items.
+These variables are available inside of ngSliderPages, similar to ngFor loop items.

 * **index:** *number* Zero-based index of the current page.
 * **isFirst:** *boolean* True when the page is the first page.